DynaLife

 DynaLife is a Canadian private healthcare organization, headquartered in Edmonton, where it started as Dynacare Kasper Medical Laboratories (DKML) in the 1980s.
 It is partly owned by its American-based Laboratory Corporation of America (LabCorp), who acquired Dynacare in 2002.
-DynaLife has over a thousand employees working at its central laboratory in Edmonton, and in over 26 patient care centres in northern Alberta.
+DynaLife has over three thousand employees working at its central laboratories in Edmonton and Calgary, and in over 50 patient care centres all over Alberta.
 DynaLife offers a number of diagnostic testing services.

 Dynacare has its headquarters in Brampton, Ontario, and laboratories in Alberta, Ontario, Quebec, and Manitoba.
 Dynacare also runs over 200 Laboratory and Health Services Centres in Alberta, and other provinces.

 History

 In 1987, Dynacare Health Group acquired its first diagnostic laboratory—Quality Medical Laboratories and established Dynacare Laboratories.
 By 2015, Dynacare was part of the Central Medical Laboratories (CML), established in 1959 in Winnipeg, Manitoba.

 Dynacare was formed with the formation of an "operational partnership" in 1997 between Ontario's Bio-Science Laboratory and Gamma North Peel Partnership Inc. Gamma North Peel Partnership Inc, which had been established in 1968, was operating from a single medical building.
 Gamma Biopath Laboratory expanded to include "diagnostic imaging and computerized health assessment services" and opened "several patient services centres in the Greater Toronto, Hamilton and Stoney Creek areas of Ontario".